chindynr/neisseria-meningitidis-WGS/README.md

 # neisseria-meningitidis-WGS
-Genomic Characterization of Virulence, Antimicrobial Resistance, and Vaccine-Related Genes in Neisseria meningitidis
+Genomic Characterisation of Virulence, Antimicrobial Resistance, and Vaccine-Related Genes in Neisseria meningitidis